 But even though cellular service and wi-fi connectivity are more widespread than ever, there are still some beautiful corners of the country that remain off the beaten cyber-path.
 What do you do if you and your rig are leaving the signal behind for the boondocks?

-Well, no question a GPS comes in handy (not to mention one of those old-fashioned dashboard or windshield-mounted compasses).
+Well, no question a GPS comes in handy (not to mention one of those new-fashioned dashboard or windshield-mounted compasses).
 But it’s always good to understand how to arm yourself in other ways, too.
 If you plan ahead, you can use the same type of maps as you do online while on the road.
 Did you know that you can save Google Maps maps for offline use?
 Here’s how.

 Saving Google Maps for Offline Map Needs

 These are iOS screengrabs, but if you have an Android, here’s a Mashable piece with screengrabs of that process.

 Once you’ve saved your maps for offline use, the interface works the same as when you’re connected to a signal.